Vegan Scalloped Potatoes

 How to Make Vegan Scalloped Potatoes

-- Start the sauce.
-Melt the butter in a saucepan set over medium heat.
-Add the onions, pepper and salt.
-Sauté for about 5 minutes, or until translucent and softened.
-Stir in the garlic and cook for about 30 seconds.
+- Sauté the onions and garlic.
+Start by melting butter in a saucepan set over medium heat.
+Add the onions and season with pepper and salt.
+Sauté the onions for about 5 minutes, or until translucent and softened.
+Lastly, stir in the garlic.

 - Finish the sauce.
-Reduce heat to low and slowly whisk in the milk.
-Then, whisk in the nutritional yeast followed by the broth.
+Whisk in the nutritional yeast followed by the broth.
 Let the sauce continue to cook for another 2 minutes, or until smooth, creamy, and thick.
 Remove from heat and cool for a few minutes.

-- Assemble.
-Arrange half of the potatoes in a greased baking dish.
-Spread half of the sauce over the potatoes, making sure they’re all covered.
+- Assemble the casserole.
+Now, arrange half of the potatoes in a greased baking dish.
+Spread half of the cream sauce over the potatoes, making sure they’re all covered.
 Top with half of the vegan cheese, if using.
-Repeat with the remaining potatoes, sauce, and cheese.
+Repeat the layers with the remaining potatoes, sauce, and cheese.

 - Bake.
 Cover the baking dish with foil and bake in a 400ºF oven for 45 minutes, then uncover and bake for 15 minutes more, or until the potatoes are tender and the edges are slightly crispy.
 Cool slightly, then garnish with parsley and serve.

-- Doubling the recipe.
-If you’re making this dish for a crowd, you can use a 9×13-inch baking pan.
+- Double the recipe.
+If you’re making this dish for a crowd, you can double the ingredients and bake in a 9×13-inch baking pan.

 - Slicing the potatoes.
 The key to scalloped potatoes is making sure the potatoes are all uniform in size; this matters more than how thick or thin they are.
 If your potatoes are all different sizes, they’ll finish cooking at different times, which means some will be hard and taste raw, while others will be falling apart.

 - Amping up the crispiness.
-If you have a weakness for browned cheese and a crisp topping, you can turn on the broiler for a few minutes at the end of baking.
+If you have a weakness for browned cheese and a crisp topping, you can switch the oven to broil for a few minutes at the end of baking.
+Don’t leave your scalloped potatoes unattended under the broiler, though, as they can go from browned to burnt quickly.

 What to Serve With Vegan Scalloped Potatoes